Ben Nelson: Health care and "Cornhusker Kickback"

-In late 2009, the Senate's 40 Republicans unanimously opposed the Affordable Care Act, the Senate's version of health-care legislation.
+In late 2009, the Senate's 40 Republicans unanimously opposed the Patient Protection and Affordable Care Act, the Senate's version of health-care legislation.
 To end a Republican filibuster and pass the measure, the Democrats needed the votes of all 58 of their senators, plus those of two independents who caucused with their party.
 Nelson was the 60th and final senator to vote for cloture.

 According to Nelson, he wanted to ensure that the final version of the law prohibited the use of public funds for abortions.
 His cloture vote came after the measure was amended to permit states to opt out of allowing insurance exchange plans to provide abortion coverage.
 People with plans that covered abortion costs would pay for that coverage separately from their payment for the rest of the plan.
 The bill also provided full and permanent federal reimbursement for the expenses Nebraska would incur in its mandated expansion of Medicaid eligibility, an amount the Congressional Budget Office estimated at $100 million.
+Nelson also opposed a public health insurance option in the bill.

 The health-care measure was controversial, and Nelson's vote provoked a strong response.
 Opponents of the Medicaid reimbursement scheme derided it as the "Cornhusker Kickback".
 Among those denouncing the provision was Dave Heineman, Nebraska's Republican governor.
 To these criticisms, Nelson responded that he had been attempting to eliminate an unfunded federal mandate upon the states, and that the Nebraska item was a "placeholder", intended from the start to be replaced by a revision that would provide reimbursement for the increased Medicaid costs of every state.

 Anti-abortion organizations also responded negatively to Nelson's vote.
 In April 2010, Nebraska Right to Life declared that it would never again endorse Nelson.